User Settings, Access, Permissions & Security

 Fill fields to search user through LDAP:

-Base search DN: this is the top root path to start search of user from.
+Base search DN: this is the top root path to start the search of the user.

 Login attributes: list comma-separated attribute names of user objects which will be used as login field to login into Knowi.
 E.g. this could be "uid", "cn" and etc. System will choose first match via any of the provided attributes (OR filter will be used to search users with this attributes).